-Based on your substrate and the type of finish you want, you can choose from one of the four (hot) foil stamping techniques discussed below:
+Based on your substrate and the type of finish you want, you can choose from one of the four hot stamping techniques discussed below:

-- Flat foil stamping, a simple, economical process where a copper or magnesium metal stamp is used to transfer the foil onto the substrate.
-It achieves a foil design that is relatively raised from the surface.
+- Flat foil stamping, a simple, economical process where a copper or magnesium metal stamp transfers the foil onto the substrate.
+It achieves a foil design that relatively raises from the surface.

-- Vertical foil stamping, which is used to stamp foil designs on flat substrates and cylindrical shaped areas.
+- Vertical foil stamping, which stamps foil designs on flat substrates and cylindrical shaped areas.

 - Sculpted foil stamping, which uses brass dies to achieve a raised image for a clearly defined and carved look.

 - Peripheral foil stamping, where foil heat transfers are applied to the outer perimeter – across the entire circumference – of the product.

 Source: Sonhab Chocolate – PakFactory